AlexandruGG/AlexandruGG.github.io/_posts/2022-04-24-strategy-pattern-with-spring.md

 There are multiple ways we could implement this with Spring - in this article I aim to showcase the simplest and most effective way I believe can be applied in the majority of use cases.

-Notes: this article uses code written in Java 17, but equivalent solutions can be achieved with earlier versions.
+Note: this article uses code written in Java 17, but equivalent solutions can be achieved with earlier versions.

 ---